conleyjl24/-xxx/README.md

 if your file is within the posts directory you can omit the dashes entirely For more information on configuring the front matter see the official jekyll front matter documentation

+# Updating your Markdown processor to kramdown
+lf you are not already using kramdown jekyll 3.0.0's default Markdown processor then you must update your Markdown processor in your config.yml file GitHub Pages only supported kramdown as a Markdown processor GitHub-flavored Markdown is supported by kramdown by default so you can use Markdown with GitHub Pages the same way you use Markdown on GitHub.